jrpool/rallytree/README.md

 ## Test-case creation

 This operation adds test cases to a tree’s leaf user stories.
 Generally, each such user story acquires one test case, to which it gives its name, description, and owner.
 However, the counts and names of test cases can be customized.
-You can also specify a test folder and/or a test set that the test cases will all belong to.
+You can also specify a test folder, a test set, and/or a project that the test cases will all belong to.

 ## Pass creation